ozgurasarstat/homepage/content/authors/admin/_index.md

 - Visitors
 ---

-I aam currently an assistant professor at the Department of Biostatistics and Medical Informatics, Acıbadem Mehmet Ali Aydınlar University, in İstanbul, Turkey.
+I am currently an assistant professor at the Department of Biostatistics and Medical Informatics, Acıbadem Mehmet Ali Aydınlar University, in İstanbul, Turkey.

 I received my PhD in Statistics and Epidemiology from Lancaster University in August 2015.
 Prof. Peter Diggle was my PhD advisor.
 Upon completing my PhD studies, I worked as a post-doctoral research associate with Prof. Peter Diggle on a number of collaborative projects.